syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Automation Id.md

 ## Automation Id for template content

-Automation Id can be set dirctly to the templated view of PopupView properties such as ContentTemplate, HeaderTemplate and FooterTemplate.
+Automation Id can be set directly to the templated view of PopupView properties such as ContentTemplate, HeaderTemplate and FooterTemplate.
 Following code snippet explains setting automation Id for template content.

 {% tabs %}
 {% highlight xaml %}